patriciazapatab/project-3/README.md

 # Workflow & methodology

-**Initial exploration**: The src/exploration.py module focuses on the analysis of the "companies" collection through queries to mongodb.
+**Initial exploration**: The src/exploration notebook focuses on the analysis of the "companies" collection through queries to mongodb.
 This initial exploration aims to select the appropriate city and define three potential office locations.

-**Requests to Foursquare**: The src/georequests.py module contains functions to retrieve information related to the location of various points of interest based on the given criteria.
-Foursquare API requests are made using the previously 3 potential chosen locations.
+**Requests to Foursquare**: The src/requests_to_collections notebook contains functions to retrieve information, using Foursquare API, related to the location of various points of interest based on the given criteria.
+This requests are converted into a suitable format and incorporated into mongodb as collections.

-**Analysis**: In src/analysis.py, the requested data is cross-referenced with the London neighborhoods' geojson to analyze the content of each neighborhood and decide on the final location.
+**Analysis**: In src/analysis notebook, the requested data is cross-referenced with the London neighborhoods' geojson to analyze the content of each neighborhood and decide on the final location.

 **Visualization**: The src/visualization.py component focuses on creating maps that offer a better understanding of the analysis and support the decision made.